ray-project/deltacat/deltacat/docs/schema/README.md

 infers a unified Arrow schema on write.

 ## Schema Consistency Types
-DeltaCAT table schemas can either be inferred, or used to enforce different data consistency checks run for each schema field.
+DeltaCAT table schemas can either be **inferred** to follow the shape of written data or **enforced** to define the shape of written data.
 The default schema consistency type of all fields in a DeltaCAT table schema is configured by setting the `DEFAULT_SCHEMA_CONSISTENCY_TYPE` table property to one of the following values: